 - the main part of their meal in the front

 - food made into shapes and pictures

-These findings shed light on how we can support healthy eating using age-appropriate strategies and remind us kids don't always like the same things grown-ups do.
+These findings shed light on how we can support healthy eating using age-appropriate strategies and remind us that kids don't always like the same things grown-ups do.

 So does food art actually work?
 Does that mean I have to become a food artist?

-Food writer, Jess Thompson, admits her son doesn't always give into her edible creations.
+Food writer, Jess Thompson, admits her son doesn't always give in to her edible creations.
 But by integrating creative, kid-friendly surprises here and there, she's noticed changes in her son's palate and how much fun he derives from not only his own lunch but also from the play that emerges between friends who share food.